ipfs/ipfs-companion/README.md

    - Detect and redirect sites with [dnslink](https://github.com/jbenet/go-dnslink) to `/ipns/<fqdn>`
    - Rewrite hrefs with `/ip(f|n)s/*` paths on every page to point to IPFS gateway.
 Make plaintext IPFS links clickable.

-### How to install

-The easiest way is to get it from [addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/ipfs-gateway-redirect/):
+## Install

+Install the latest signed release from [AMO](https://addons.mozilla.org/en-US/firefox/addon/ipfs-gateway-redirect/):

 [![Get the add-on](https://blog.mozilla.org/addons/files/2015/11/AMO-button_1.png)](https://addons.mozilla.org/en-US/firefox/addon/ipfs-gateway-redirect/)

 It will guarantee automatic updates to the latest version reviewed by Mozilla community.

+### Manual Build

-It is also possible to manually build XPI from [the latest relase sources](https://github.com/lidel/ipfs-firefox-addon/releases/latest), however offical Firefox builds do not accept unsigned XPIs anymore.
+It is also possible to manually build XPI from [the latest relase sources](https://github.com/lidel/ipfs-firefox-addon/releases/latest), however offical Firefox builds will not accept unsigned XPI package (only a developer version of Firefox can be used to run it).

 Please read [SECURITY.md](https://github.com/lidel/ipfs-firefox-addon/blob/master/SECURITY.md) if you want to perform quick security audit BEFORE installation.